Ryan Tafazolli: Peterborough United

 On 6 June 2016, Tafazolli signed a three-year deal at League One club Peterborough United.
 He scored his first goal for the club on 18 October 2016 in a 3–0 victory against Northampton Town.

 Tafazolli was named as Peterborough's best defender for the 2016–17 season in April 2017.
 In May he was also voted as Peterborough's best player of the 2016–17 season.

 He was released by Peterborough United at the end of the 2018–19 season.

 Hull City

 On 18 July 2019, Tafazolli signed a two-year deal with Hull City.

 Tafazolli made his first appearance for the club in the first match of the 2019–20 season in the 2–1 away defeat to Swansea City, when he came off the bench to replace Jordy de Wijs.

 Wycombe Wanderers

 Following Hull's relegation, Tafazolli signed for Championship club Wycombe Wanderers on 2 September 2020.
-He made his debut for the club on 19 September 2020 in a 5-0 defeat to Blackburn Rovers, coming off the bench in the 58th minute and made his first start the following week in a defeat at home to Swansea City.
+He made his debut for the club on 19 September 2020 in a 5–0 defeat to Blackburn Rovers, coming off the bench in the 58th minute and made his first start the following week in a defeat at home to Swansea City.

+Loan to Lee Man

+On 24 January 2025, Tafazolli joined Hong Kong Premier League club Lee Man on loan until the end of the 2024–25 season.

+Swindon Town

+On 28 August 2025, Tafazolli joined League Two side Swindon Town on a one-year deal.